Salkantay Trek to Machu Picchu 5 days

 $600.00 dollars per person

-The entry to Huayna Picchu must confirm at the time of making your reservation and is subject to availability of seats. (maximum 400 seats per day)
+The entry to Huayna Picchu must confirm at the time of making your reservation and is subject to the availability of seats. (maximum 400 seats per day)